Create a culture that means business™

 In years past, companies honored employees who had been there for 10 or 20 years with identical watches and engraved wall plaques.
 A focus on personal accomplishments rather than solely milestones shows that you don’t view your employees as interchangeable cogs but as unique individuals.
 It’s also important to understand how employees value their own achievements, so that you can recognize those that matter most to them.
 Perhaps someone completed a training workshop or got certified – recognize employees for these types of achievements.

-Build a culture of engagement
+Activities to build culture of engagement

 Your culture is your competitive advantage.
 A company’s culture defines who you are, what you believe in, including your values and core mission.
 So, what can your organization do to nurture a culture that strengthens employee engagement?
 Start by implementing these employee engagement ideas to ensure that your workforce feels valued.